-We had the routine heel prick test during this time and thought nothing of it until I got an unexpected visit from the health visitor one Tuesday morning with another lady in tow who I had never met.
-They came in and sat down and the new lady produced leaflets from her bag and started saying things like “have you ever heard of cystic fibrosis” and “abnormal blood results” and “Have you got anyone you can take to the hospital with you” in her calm soothing voice.
+We had the routine heel prick test during this time.
+A little while later I had an unexpected knock on the door.
+It was the health visitor with another lady in tow who I had never met.
+They came in and sat down and the new lady produced leaflets from her bag and started saying things like “have you ever heard of cystic fibrosis.”

-I could see sympathy in her eyes as I sat there trying to take it all in but feeling numb and fuzzy and outside of myself all at the same time.
-Luckily my Rob came home for lunch from work about ten minutes after they arrived so we could process this news together.
+Feeling numb and fuzzy and outside of myself all at the same time I began to panic, luckily Robin came home for lunch about ten minutes after they arrived so we could process this news together.

 “It’s possible your son may have cystic fibrosis.
 You need to take him to hospital for a sweat test tomorrow and speak to a consultant.
 We can’t confirm that he does have the condition, you need to get him tested first.”
 And the other thing they said was “don’t look it up on the internet.
 Wait until you have spoken to the doctors.”
 Alarm bells rang in my head and all I wanted to do was research research research!

-So we clung on to the idea that it wasn’t a confirmed diagnosis.
-He couldn’t possibly have it.
-It must be a mistake!
-Not that we even really knew what it was.
-All I could remember was there was a little girl who used to live next door to a friend of mine when I was little who had it and I can vividly remember her with a canister of oxygen and a face mask and I remember she was very poorly.
-I pushed the panic down inside and began to ring my close family.
 We needed someone to come with us to help process the information we were going to receive.
 The Health visitor was adamant we took someone with us.
 And who better than my mom.
-She didn’t hesitate and traveled the one and a half hour journey up to us to offer her support.
+She didn’t hesitate and travel ed the one and a half hour journey up to us to offer her support.